Lysquid/qmk_keymap/README.md

 # QMK firmware

-This is my firmware for the very cool [Sweep keyboard](https://github.com/davidphilipbarr/Sweep), a split custom keyboard with 34 keys.
+This my firmware config for the very cool [Sweep keyboard](https://github.com/davidphilipbarr/Sweep), a split custom keyboard with 34 keys.
 It makes extensive use of layers to fit all keys.

 ## Features